 The Santa Rosa Groundwater Basin underlies about 3,800 acres (5.9 square miles) and is wholly contained within the District boundaries.
+In 1975, the California Department of Water Resources (DWR) estimates the total groundwater storage capacity of the Santa Rosa Basin to between 94,000 and 103,600 AF.
 In its westernmost one-fifth, the Santa Rosa Basin overlies the Fox Canyon Aquifer and is within the boundaries of the Fox Canyon Groundwater Management Agency (FCGMA).
 The area is clearly defined by the Bailey Fault, with apparent differences in groundwater levels between the eastern and western areas of the basin.
 The area west of the Bailey Fault comes under the jurisdiction of the Fox Canyon Groundwater Management Agency.
 Under the Sustainable Groundwater Management Act (SGMA) the area east of the Bailey Fault will fall under the jurisdiction of the Arroyo Santa Rosa GSA, which is a Joint Power Association (JPA) between Camrosa Water District and the County of Ventura.
 Work on the GSP began in 2020 and is anticipated to be complete in 2022.

 Within the area of the basin east of the Bailey Fault, the District operates seven wells, five of which contribute to the potable system and three of which supplement Conejo Creek water in the nonpotable system.
 In 2020, Camrosa extracted a combined 655 AF of groundwater from the basin.
 The Santa Rosa Basin is impaired by nitrates, and groundwater extracted from the Conejo Wellfield, a cluster of four wells and the District's largest groundwater source, regularly exceeds the maximum contaminate level (MCL) for Nitrate of 45 mg/L and must be blended down with imported Calleguas Municipal Water District water.
 The blend ratio of imported water to groundwater at the Conejo Wellfield is currently one to one.
 With a combination of drought, surrounding agriculture, and periodic rains, the nitrate levels in these wells can vary.
-In 2018, the State Water Resources Control Board promulgated a new MCL for 1,2,3,-trichloropropane (TCP), a synthetic organic compound that was an impurity in certain soil fumigants used in agriculture, of 5 ppb.
+In 2018, the State Water

+Resources Control Board promulgated a new MCL for 1,2,3,-trichloropropane (TCP), a synthetic organic compound used in a variety of industrial processes, of 5 ppb.
 Upon testing, it was discovered above the MCL in three of the wellfield's four wells, which were promptly taken offline.
 The fourth well was removed from service in early 2020.
-After an initial, ultimately unsuccessful attempt to resolve the TCP issue with blending, which turned out to be an ineffective strategy due to the very low MCL for TCP and the District's inability to meet its blend plan objectives, Camrosa is now constructing a granular activated carbon (GAC) treatment plant to treat for the TCP.
-The plant is expected to be completed in 2022.
+Camrosa is constructing a granular activated carbon (GAC) treatment plant to treat for the TCP.
+The plant is expected to be completed in FY2020-21.
 The wellfield will remain off until that time.